johnnovak/RML-Amiga/docs/docs/games/d.md

   or when entering the name of your save game).

+## Dark Side

+- Saves to the game disk.

 ## Death Knights of Krynn

 - To start the game, double-click on the **DeathKnightsOfKrynn** disk icon in